 Why Arts in Medicine?

-When facing adversity, artmaking bolsters the spirit, quiets the mind, and provides a positive physical release.
-When engaged in art, the hours melt away.
+Sarah is a true believer in creativity as a vehicle for connection.
+When facing adversity, art making bolsters the spirit, quiets the mind, and provides a positive material release.
 It is a gift to witness this creative process at UF Health.